Student Experience

 • Philanthropy Club

 The purpose of the Philanthropy Club is for Dons to help other Dons in need.
-The group will work to raise funds for items such as lunch accounts, ring purchases, tuxedo rentals, prom tickets, and basic necessities to help our Dons.
+The group sells concessions at athletic events to raise funds for items such as lunch accounts, ring purchases, tuxedo rentals, prom tickets, and basic necessities to help our Dons.
 This program also extends to Loyola Blakefield families that are in need of assistance.

 • Robotics Club